farisdanish/farisdanish/README.md

 ## Hi there, I'm Faris👋

-## I am a Software Engineering Graduate from Universiti Malaysia Sabah
+## I am a Junior Software Engineer

-- 🔭 I’m currently actively looking for software engineering roles.

-- 🌱 I’m currently learning a lot of AWS, Next.js and Unity.
+- 🔭 I’m currently working as a Software Engineer in Malaysia.

 ## Tech Stack